-You’re certainly not being a snob if you consider that your pet should be bred to the breed standard.
+You’re certainly not being a snob if you consider that your pet Pom should be bred to the breed standard.
 It’s far from being excessive and it’s necessary to understand just why you’re not a snob.

-Reasons why you’re not a snob.
+Reasons why you’re not a Pet Pom Dog Snob.

 One of the main reasons behind dog shows is to test your new canine friend against the standards set for his specific breed.
 Evaluations are done on temperament, type, gait, appearance, movement and soundness.

-Temperament: Your dog’s attitude towards dogs (and other animals) and humans.
+Your Pom dog’s attitude towards dogs (and other animals) and humans.
 Here is the temperament from the breed standard for Pomeranians.
 “The Pomeranian is an extrovert, exhibiting great intelligence and a vivacious spirit, making him a great companion dog as well as a competitive show dog.”

-Appearance: The average Pomeranian is a toy-sized, small dog with a wedge-shaped head in proportion to the size of his body.
+The average Pomeranian is a toy-sized, small dog with a wedge-shaped head in proportion to the size of his body.
 His muzzle is fine, straight and short with a well pronounced stop.
 His coat color can affect the color of his nose.
 His dark, medium-sized eyes are almond-shaped.
 His teeth come together in a scissors bite.
 He has small ears that sit high and erect.
 His feathered tail is usually seen laying flat over his back.

-Coat: A Pomeranian has a double, thick coat.
+A Pomeranian has a double, thick coat.
 His outer coat is harsh, straight and long.
 His undercoat is softer, short and thick.
 A Pom’s coat coloring can be one or a mix of patterns and colors and they include: orange, cream, red, brown, white, black, blue, tan and black, orange sable, wolf sable, brindle and a parti-color (white and colored markings).

 A Pomeranian is an energetic, proud dog.
 He’s highly intelligent, enthusiastic, keen to learn and will be fiercely loyal to his family and handler.
 A Pom is a great show dog.
 He’s a fine companion because he’s affectionate, loving and docile.
 He’s a very independent toy breed, is inquisitive, active and alert.

 People who don’t regard themselves as “dog lovers” or “dog people” often fall in love with this adorable, lively dog.
 He’ll sometimes need a firm hand, especially when training him but he’s a fast learner.
-If you introduce your new pet to other house pets or other dogs, he’ll generally get on with them.
+If you introduce your new pet Pom to other house pets or other dogs, he’ll generally get on with them.
 He’s also a great watchdog.

 You obviously selected a Pomeranian for a few particular reasons.
 You have already put in the necessary research.
 Pomeranians are glamorous balls of fluff, highly intelligent and they’re ideal companions because they can sit beside you, at your feet or somewhere close by because they love being with people.